'Until one has loved an animal, part of their soul remains unawakened."

 Hanna did very well for the first 4 days of her life.
 Then things took a turn for the worst.
 She became very ill and couldn’t eat.
 I rushed her to my vet, whom immediately insisted that she was too sick to survive and told me she should be put to sleep.

 WRONG ANSWER!
 I took her to the emergency vet later that night and she received better treatment.
-It seemed that she had some strange mass in her stomach.
+It seemed that she had a strange mass in her stomach.
 I was sent home with a few words of encouragement, but not much hope.
 I didn’t sleep the whole night.

 The next day I felt I needed to have one last opinion.
 As I drove down the street I said in my mind, “If I see a vet’s office within the next 2 blocks, I am going in for a third opinion!”
 Sure enough, VCA Parkwood Animal Hospital in West Hills was on the next corner.
-The entire vet’s office took turns examining her and we realized that her baby formula was not digesting properly and that a new brand of food might help.
+The Dr. Hersberg took turns examining her and we realized that her baby formula was not digesting properly and that a new brand of food might help.
 I

 left with a positive feeling that if she could just make it through the next few days she would be all right.

 Well, to the amazement of all she survived!
 Baby Hanna went everywhere with me the first 6 weeks of her life and she has turned out wonderfully.
 She is now my mascot for Krazy for Kats!
 Hanna has even been to a public seminar and she was able to meet the famous spiritual leader and author Dr. Wayne Dyer!